lightly-ai/lightly/docs/source/docker/advanced/datasource_predictions.rst

 .. _ref-docker-datasource-predictions:

-Add Predictions to a datasource
+Add Predictions to a Datasource
 ===============================

 Lightly can not only use images you provided in a datasource, but also predictions of a ML model on your images.